|

 Stuart X-700.

-I just had to include an
+I just had to include a

-X-700 in my collection and after all those gorgeous
+Westerly X-700 in my collection and after all those gorgeous

 Sunbursts I couldn't resist this perfect Blonde.